owstack/bch-wallet-client/README.md

 ## Description

-This package communicates with BWS [Bcccore wallet service](https://github.com/owstack/bcccore-wallet-service) using the REST API.
+This package communicates with BCCWS [Bcccore wallet service](https://github.com/owstack/bcccore-wallet-service) using the REST API.
 All REST endpoints are wrapped as simple async methods.
-All relevant responses from BWS are checked independently by the peers, thus the importance of using this library when talking to a third party BWS instance.
+All relevant responses from BCCWS are checked independently by the peers, thus the importance of using this library when talking to a third party BCCWS instance.

-See [Bcccore-wallet](https://github.com/owstack/bcccore-wallet) for a simple CLI wallet implementation that relays on BWS and uses bcccore-wallet-client.
+See [Bcccore-wallet](https://github.com/owstack/bcccore-wallet) for a simple CLI wallet implementation that relays on BCCWS and uses bcccore-wallet-client.

 ## Get Started